 Swedish Design Movement is part of the government’s export and investment strategy.
 The purpose of this toolkit is to raise Sweden’s profile as a design nation and showcase innovative, pioneering and sustainability-driven companies and actors from different design sectors and parts of the country.
 The goal is to accelerate demand for sustainable goods and services from Sweden.

 Main target groups

 Since the exhibition is virtual and has no physical space, you need to establish partnerships with event organisers and magazines through which visitors can be guided to the exhibition.
-In addition, we suggest that you also promote the exhibition through a PR agency and your own channels.
+We also suggest that you promote the exhibition through a PR agency and your own channels.
 Below are instructions on how the exhibition can be presented and promoted.

-When using this toolkit kindly communicate that the exhibition is designed by digital design store and gallery Adorno and is a co-production between Svensk Form (the Swedish Society of Crafts and Design) and the Swedish Institute.
+When using this toolkit, please communicate that the exhibition is designed by digital design store and gallery Adorno and is a co-production between Svensk Form (the Swedish Society of Crafts and Design) and the Swedish Institute.

 As part of a partnership with for example your local design, architecture or fashion week, you may discuss a promotional package, which can include:

 The exhibition can be presented on an event’s website.
 The first option would be to have the exhibition presented on the front page of the event’s website.
 Another option would be to have the exhibition presented on a page, as close to front page as possible.
 The goal is to ensure as much exposure of the exhibition as possible.
 In some cases, the exhibition can be embedded onto the website.
 This will enable the audience to access the exhibition directly from the website.
 In other cases, it will only be possible to present the exhibition with images, videos, and texts alongside a direct link to the exhibition.

 When deciding on a listing and the value of this type of promotion, it is important to get information on the number of visitors the website receives per month or per year.